 - Please give way to road trains and other large vehicles.
 If it is safe to do so, reduce speed and move off the road when approaching larger vehicles coming in the opposite direction.

 - Do not overtake in dusty conditions or on bends or rises.

 - Ensure you have necessary equipment to change tyres.
-A tyre pressure gauge is also recommended as some service station gauges may not be correctly calibrated.
+A digital or dial tyre pressure gauge is also recommended as some service station gauges may not be correctly calibrated.

 - Do not go off-road to explore unless someone else knows where you are going and what time you are expected to return.